Sector Unknown on Steam - User reviews, Price & Information

 Sector Unknown is a solo-developed, isometric sci-fi RPG set in a shadowy expanse of space.
 Begin on a desolate planet, establish a stronghold, explore space, ally with or dominate local factions, and combat a despotic organization set on ruthlessly exploiting the sector's resources and inhabitants.

-Sector Unknown is a rpg, tactical rpg and isometric game developed and published by Creative Storm Entertainment.
+Sector Unknown is a dialogue heavy, rpg and tactical rpg game developed and published by Creative Storm Entertainment.

 Released on February 12th 2026 is available only on Windows in 8 languages: English, French, German, Polish, Russian, Simplified Chinese, Portuguese - Brazil and Spanish - Latin America.